stuh84/ccie-rs-notes/eigrp-shortnotes.md

  * K6

 * Named mode automatically wide metrics
-* Detect if neighbour supports it
+* Detect if neighbor supports it
 * Wide preferred
 * If mixed, routers using wide use both metrics in messages, allowing non-wide support
 * RIB only supports 32 bit metrics, so downscaled.
 Level of downscaling 1 to 255, default 128